 2) May I play in an ensemble or take private lessons even if I am not majoring in music?

 Yes!
 All are welcome.
 While music majors and many music minors are in an ensemble and take private lessons every semester they are here (both the major and the performance minor require participation in 7 of 8 semesters), non-majors are active participants in our programs.
 At any given time we have about 50 majors or prospective majors.
 But in any given semester we will have between 175 and 250 students who are doing something in music, whether taking lessons, singing or playing in a group, or taking a music class.

 3) What ensembles do you have at St. Mary's College of Maryland?

-For singers, we have a large choir and a more specialized chamber singers.
-For instrumentalists, we have an orchestra, a number of chamber groups, a jazz band, and jazz combos.
+For singers, we have a large choir, a women's choir, and a small chamber choir.
+For instrumentalists, we have an orchestra, chamber groups (different each semester according to student interest), a jazz band, and a jazz combo.
 We also have exciting performance opportunities for students in the summer (a program in Italy and a professional orchestra that plays a summer series).
 See the performance page for more information.

 There are also student-run groups (gospel choir, a cappella vocal groups).
 And there are a number of student rock bands.

 4) How do I get into an instrumental ensemble?